NoCymer/NEXXT-Tabs/README.md

 # Chrome NEXXT Tabs

 ### Images rights
-- I do not own the images used in this project, therefore i do not claim any rights on them.<br>
+- I do not own any of the images used in this project, therefore i do not claim any rights on them.<br>
 <strong>If you are the artist of one of the image used in this project and wants it removed from the extention, please contact me.</strong><br>

 ### Icons rights